gigit-foundation/gigit-graphics/README.md

 # gigit-graphics

-This repository will hold the supporting graphics for the gigIt Studio mobile app
+This repository holds the supporting graphics for the gigIt Studio mobile app